ivoras/daisy/README.md

 When started, Daisy will initialise its databases and install the default (and currently the only one) blockchain.
 It will then connect to a list of peers it maintains and fetch new blocks, if any.

+## Querying the blockchain

+All the blocks in the blockchain can be queried by using a command such as `./daisy query SELECT COUNT(*) FROM wikinews_titles`.
+This will iterate over all the blocks, and in those blocks where the query is successfull, will output the results to stdout as JSON objects separated by newlines.

+## Adding data to the blockchain

 Since this is a private blockchain, not everyone has the ability to create new blocks.
 I'm thinking of this as a more of a framework for creating new blockchains.
 If you want to contribute to the default blockchain (i.e. store data, i.e. add new sqlite databases to the blockchain), run the `./daisy mykeys` command, send me the public key hash to sign, and an explanation / introductory letter saying why and what do you want to do with it, and I'll sign your key and accept it into the blockchain as one of the signatories.

+## Intended uses

 Some possible use cases I've thought of for blockchains where everyone can download and verify the data, but only a few parties can publish: